BlaqueDevs/se-assignment-day-4-software-project-management-glorychioma/README.md

 Reduces Project Risks – Identifies potential challenges early.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+Developing a detailed project schedule ensures that tasks are organized, deadlines are met, and resources are allocated efficiently.
+It helps teams track progress, manage dependencies, identify potential bottlenecks, and improve overall productivity.
+A well-structured schedule also enhances communication among stakeholders and reduces the risk of project delays.

+Gantt charts assist in this process by visually representing the project timeline, task sequences, and dependencies.
+They provide a clear overview of what needs to be done, when, and by whom.
+By using Gantt charts, project managers can easily adjust schedules, allocate resources effectively, and ensure that all tasks align with project goals.
+This visual tool enhances transparency, improves coordination, and helps teams stay on track throughout the project lifecycle.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 Clearly stating the problem aids more focused solution, eliminating unnecessary extra development which invariably uses more time and budget.